JihoonBrianJun/OrderbookEncoder/README.md

 Raw data files can be either downloaded directly from Binance (https://www.binance.com/landing/data), or using the Binance API.

-Data products used in this project is `Book Ticker`(tick-level updates of the best bid and best ask on an order book) and `Trades`(executed transactions updated at tick level).
+Data products used in this project are `Book Ticker`(tick-level updates of the best bid and best ask on an order book) and `Trades`(executed transactions updated at tick level).

 This project used Jan/01/2024 ~ Jan/06/2024 data for training, and Jan/07/2024 data for validation.